 For processes that require a homogeneous temperature distribution in the furnace.
 The actuator IC 40 is controlled by a two-point controller and operates in On/Off or High/Low intermittent mode.
-The actuator closes when the voltage supply is interrupted.
-The running time can be infinitely adjusted between 5 and 25 seconds
+The actuator closes when the voltage is disconnected.
+The running time can be infinitely adjusted between 5 and 25 seconds.